Frequently Asked Questions (FAQs): General Use Permit

 Do Hospital employees count?
 If not, how do you account for some Hospital employees who may be entering campus and contributing to the GUP peak period commute trips?

 Hospital employees are excluded from Stanford’s trip‑generation calculations.
 To ensure accurate counts within the cordon, parking permit data are used to distinguish vehicles registered to university affiliates from those registered to hospital affiliates.
-Hospital-affiliated vehicles parked within the cordon are deducted from the total cordon count.
+Hospital-affiliated cars parked within the cordon are deducted from the total cordon count.
 Conversely, university-affiliated vehicles observed in lots outside the cordon are added back to the cordon count.
-This approach ensures the cordon count reflects university‑related trips only.
+This approach ensures that the cordon count reflects only university‑related trips.

 Do off-campus students count toward the cordon?
 Does event traffic count?